PORTAL Faculty and Staff

 A pioneer in the development of the understanding of hematopoietic cytokines, Dr. Gabrilove and her colleagues were the first to purify and characterize granulocyte colony stimulating factor (G-CSF), and to demonstrate that it could alleviate certain harmful effects of chemotherapy on blood cell production.
 G-CSF, under the trade names of Neupogen and Neulasta, is now used worldwide as a supplement to chemotherapy.
 Her recent studies have focused on the role of basic fibroblast (connective tissue) growth factor in hematologic malignancy and cell differentiation.
 Dr. Gabrilove has been a member of the Food and Drug Administration's Advisory Committee for the Approval of Biologics and the NIH/NIDDK Hematology-2 Study Section.
 She has served on the editorial board of a number of prestigious journals including Blood, and on the Executive Committee of the American Society of Hematology.

-Dr. Moskowitz is Professor of Health Evidence and Policy and Medicine and Vice-Chair of the Department of Health Evidence and Policy at the Icahn School of Medicine.
+Dr. Moskowitz is Professor of Population Health Science and Policy and Medicine and Vice-Chair of the Department of Population Health Science and Policy at the Icahn School of Medicine.
 In addition to serving as Co-Director for the Clinical Research Education Programs, including the MSCR, PhD in Clinical Research, and PORTAL, he is the Co-Director of the International Center for Health Outcomes and Innovation Research (InCHOIR), a clinical and data coordinating center for clinical trials and comparative effectiveness studies.
 He is also a practicing internist.
 He has published extensively in the areas of cardiovascular and cerebrovascular disease.
 He is a principal investigator in the NINDS supported ARUBA trial, investigating the treatment of unruptured brain arteriovenous malformations.
 He is also the co-principal investigator on the NHLBI sponsored cardio-thoracic surgery network, studying treatments for atrial fibrillation, ischemic mitral regurgitation, as well as stem cell therapy for advanced heart failure.
 A member of the scientific board of the Sarnoff foundation, he is also on the quality of life and cost effectiveness steering committee for the NIH supported INTERMACS registry of cardiac assist devices.
 Dr. Moskowitz is committed to preparing the next generation of clinical researchers and is active in the research training of medical students, house officers, and faculty.